The Origins of the ‘Police Riot’

 One of the most fascinating developments surrounding the George Floyd protests has been a steady shift in media and public focus from misconduct by protesters (e.g., property damage and looting) to misconduct by the police who are visibly and violently confronting protesters (and reporters, and bystanders) in a way that doesn’t promote the restoration of order.
-Jamelle Bouie has rightly called what’s happening in many places “police rioting:”
+Jamelle Bouie has rightly called what’s happening in many places “police rioting”:

 Rioting police have driven vehicles into crowds, reproducing the assault that killed Heather Heyer in Charlottesville, Va., in 2017.
 They have surrounded a car, smashed the windows, tazed the occupants and dragged them out onto the ground.
 Clad in paramilitary gear, they have attacked elderly bystanders, pepper-sprayed cooperative protesters and shot “nonlethal” rounds directly at reporters, causing serious injuries.
 In Austin, Texas, a 20-year-old man is in critical condition after being shot in the head with a “less-lethal” round.
 Across the country, rioting police are using tear gas in quantities that threaten the health and safety of demonstrators, especially in the midst of a respiratory disease pandemic.